 In Launceston, the Queen Victoria Museum and Art Gallery at Inveresk has preserved original locomotive workshops that tell the stories of rail workers and their machines, and the nearby Launceston Tramways Museum offers more trackside history and fun rides on restored trams.

 The Redwater Creek Steam Railway at Sheffield, with its 100 year old heritage coaches, takes regular rides from the original train station while on the West Coast, the Wee Georgie Wood Steam Railway at Tullah offers rides along the shore of the majestic Lake Rosebery.

-Back in Hobart, the Transport Museum has a large collection of restored railway locomotives, carriages, trams and artefacts.
+Back in Hobart, the Tasmanian Transport Museum has a large collection of restored railway locomotives, carriages, trams and artefacts.
 South of Hobart at Margate you can dine in Tasmania's last passenger train or further south again you can take a ride on Australia's southern-most rail link on the Ida Bay Railway from Lune River to Deep Hole Bay where a lovely and otherwise inaccessible beach awaits.